Jackson Beck: Animation

 Beck had a prolific career in animation, becoming one of the regular voice actors at Famous Studios in the mid-1940s.
 He voiced Bluto in the Popeye cartoons, Little Lulu's father, the fox in the Baby Huey cartoons, and Buzzy the Crow, who was a foil for Katnip the Cat in a number of cartoons.
 Beck used a black dialect for the voice of Buzzy.
 He was also the voice of King Leonardo in the 1960s TV cartoon series of the same name.
 He also had a part in the Peanuts 1977 film Race for Your Life, Charlie Brown as the snickering cat, Brutus.
 He narrated the 1980s G.I.
 Joe animated TV series.
 His other voice work included network TV promos (he did a series of promos for NBC's NFL coverage for much of the 1980s), narration for sketches on Saturday Night Live, movie trailers, and commercials for everything from toys to shampoo (one of Beck's very last commercials was for Infusium Shampoo).

 Other work

-Beck also served as a pitchman for products from Combat Roach Killer to Little Caesars Pizza (he was Caesar, Jr.) In 1999, he narrated a dramatization of L. Ron Hubbard's Dr. Methuselah for NPR's radio series 2000X.
+Beck also served as a pitchman for products from Combat Roach Killer to Little Caesars Pizza (he was Caesar Jr.) In 1999, he narrated a dramatization of L. Ron Hubbard's Dr. Methuselah for NPR's radio series 2000X.
 Beck also did few onscreen acting roles.
 A notable one was as mobster Willie Saffire in the crime-based daytime soap opera The Edge of Night from 1968 to 1969.

 Beck was featured announcer on the 1972 comedy record album "National Lampoon Radio Dinner".

-Beck had also done some voice work for MTV.
-Mostly for contest advertisements.
+Beck had also done some voice work for MTV, mostly for their contest advertisements.

 Beck also recorded voices for children's records such as The Little Engine That Could from Diplomat Records.